-- Forthcoming: "Considering Global Communication and Usability as Networked Engagement: Lessons from 4C4Equality."
-Thinking Globally, Composing Locally: Applications for International Communication Exchange.
-Eds: Kirk St. Amant and Rich Rice.
+- Lane, L. and Unger, D. "Considering Global Communication and Usability as Networked Engagement: Lessons from 4C4Equality."
+(2018) Thinking Globally, Composing Locally: Applications for International Communication Exchange.
+Eds.
+Kirk St. Amant and Rich Rice.
 Utah State University Press.
-Expected October 2017.
-Co-authored with Donald Unger.

 - "Feminine Voice in the Digital Sphere: Disruptive Speech and the Subversion of Gendered Cultural Scripts."
 Ada: A Journal of Gender, New Media, and Technology, Special Issue 8.
 Fall 2015.

 - "Engaging Writing about Writing Theory and Multimodal Praxis: Remediating WaW for 'English 106: First-Year Composition."
 Composition Studies.
 42.2 (2014): 118-146.
 Co-authored with Fernando Sanchez and Tyler Carter.